How to Tell Your Story in Crowdfunding

 Write Authentically

-Provide the project details briefly in clear terms.
+Provide the project details briefly and clearly.
 Think about it like an elevator pitch.
-What are you creating and why does it matter?
-If someone only had time to read this one sentence, could you convince them to make a contribution?
+What are you creating, and why does it matter?
+If someone only had time to read this one sentence, could you convince them to contribute?

 It’s in the Details